antor44/AI-Bluetooth-Phone-Assistant/README.md

    Copy the compiled `whisper-cli` (or `main`) executable into the root directory of *this* application, or ensure it's in a `./build/bin/` subfolder.
 4. **Download Models:**
    Create a `models/` folder in the root of this app and download the `.bin` models (e.g., `ggml-medium.bin`).
 The GUI allows you to select which model and quantization to use.
 ---

+### 4. Bluetooth Mobile Pairing (Crucial for Ubuntu 24.04 / Modern GNOME)

+On modern Linux distributions like **Ubuntu 24.04** (and other desktops using modern GNOME or KDE Plasma), pairing your mobile phone using the default desktop Settings GUI often fails to establish the necessary telephony integration.
+The desktop GUI frequently pairs devices solely as media audio players (A2DP), ignoring or blocking the **Hands-Free Profile (HFP)** required by `oFono` to detect incoming calls.

+To ensure your phone is recognized correctly as a telephony gateway, **you must pair and trust the device using the terminal via `bluetoothctl`**:

+1.  **Open the Bluetooth control utility in your terminal:**
+    ```bash
+    bluetoothctl
+    ```

+2.  **Configure the agent and power on the controller:**
+    ```text
+    power on
+    agent on
+    default-agent
+    discoverable on
+    ```

+3.  **Initiate pairing from your mobile phone:**
+    Search for your PC's Bluetooth name on your phone and tap to pair.
+    *   The terminal will display a numeric passkey confirmation prompt.
+Type `yes` and press **Enter** on your terminal to authorize the pairing, then accept the prompt on your phone.

+4.  **Trust and connect the device manually:**
+    Once paired, copy your phone's MAC address (displayed as `Device XX:XX:XX:XX:XX:XX`) and run the following commands within the `bluetoothctl` prompt:
+    ```text
+    trust XX:XX:XX:XX:XX:XX
+    connect XX:XX:XX:XX:XX:XX
+    ```

+5.  **Verification through the Assistant:**
+    After pairing and trusting your device via `bluetoothctl`, exit the utility (`exit`).
+When you run the `phone_assistant.py` script, it will automatically attempt to detect and connect to available oFono modems.
+Watch the terminal output for messages like:
+    *   `[INFO] oFono: no modems found.
+Ensure your phone is connected via Bluetooth.` (If it fails to find any).
+    *   `[OK] oFono modem ready: /hfp/org/bluez/hci0/dev_XX_XX_XX_XX_XX_XX` (If successful).
+    *   If your phone is connected but not detected as a modem, ensure it's powered on, discoverable, and correctly paired/trusted.
+You might need to restart the Bluetooth service (`sudo systemctl restart bluetooth`) after pairing to ensure oFono re-scans.
+---

 ## 📂 Project Directory Structure